-Plan Your Trip: Visit Fodor's Valencia Guide
+PLAN YOUR TRIP: Visit Fodor's Valencia Guide

 Striking architecture and upscale ambiance set Riga apart from neighboring European cities.
 The Latvian capital is the perfect blend of old and new, with refined restaurants, vibrant nightlife, and colorful Art Nouveau buildings.
-Visit Old Town to tour Doma baznca, a towering 13th-century cathedral with one of the largest organs in Europe.
+Visit Old Town to tour Doma baznca, a towering thirteenth-century cathedral with one of the largest organs in Europe.
 Tris Brali—a trio of three stone houses—feature the city’s oldest dwellings and styles that span centuries.

 Insider Tip: Gastronomy takes center stage in Riga, and food lovers will enjoy Vincent’s.
 The restaurant caters to a celebrity clientele, and offers international dishes prepared with fresh, local ingredients.

 Where to Stay: For old-world elegance and antique furnishings, consider staying at the Grand Palace Hotel.
 Step back in time at Konventa Seta: The hotel’s buildings date from the Middle Ages and feature rooms with medieval detailing.